TFM: Cześć Marcela! It was a pleasure to meet you in London. Could you tell us a little more about what you’re working on at the moment?

 Goa Familia on the origins of their project and future ambitions

-Curator Lina Vincent and creative collaborator Akshay Mahajan were sought out to develop the project as a means of exploring family histories and community narratives across the state of Goa.
-Through a series of open calls for people to share their family photographs and albums, as well as oral histories and other forms of ancestral memorabilia, Lina and Akshay have uncovered many illuminating stories and anecdotes about the lives of generations of Goans, and are building their work around these.
-We were delighted to talk to them both – London to the Goan capital, Panaji – about their findings and the journey they have been on so far with the project.
+Lina Vincent and creative collaborator Akshay Mahajan were sought out to develop the Goa Familia project as a means of exploring family histories and community narratives across the Indian state of Goa.
+Through a series of open calls for people to share their family photographs and albums, as well as oral histories and other forms of ancestral memorabilia, Lina and Akshay have uncovered many wonderful and illuminating stories and anecdotes about the lives of several generations of Goans, and they continue to build the project the project around this material.
+We were delighted to talk to them both – London to the Goan capital, Panaji – about the journey they have been on so far.

 TFM: Hello Lina and Akshay.
 It’s a pleasure to be in touch.
 Could you tell us how Goa Familia began.